HasteModding/Endless-Tweaker/README.md

   - If set over 9, you may not be able to see all of them.
   - Behavior is untested and unsupported for values less than 1.
   - Default: 3
+- Give Item on Challenge Complete:
+  - Similar to running a shard normally, if enabled this will give an extra item reward after completing a challenge fragment.
+  - This will stack with "Item Frequency" items to give two items after a fragment if it lines up that way.
+  - This will override the "Items Enabled" setting and will allow you to get items from challenge fragments.
+  - This will not override the "Maximum Items" setting.
+  - Default: Enabled
+- Give Item on Boss Complete
+  - If enabled, this will give an extra item reward after completing a Boss room.
+  - This will stack with "Item Frequency" items to give two items after a boss if it lines up that way.
+  - This will override the "Items Enabled" setting and will allow you to get items from boss rooms.
+  - This will not override the "Maximum Items" setting.
+  - Default: Enabled

+[Fragment Settings]
 - Normal Chance Weight:
   - Weighted chance for each fragment to be a standard run.
   - Default: 100
 - Challenge Chance Weight:
   - Weighted chance for each fragment to be a challenge run.
   - Default: 0
-- Give Item on Challenge Complete:
-  - Similar to running a shard normally, if enabled this will give an extra item reward after completing a challenge fragment.
-  - This will stack with "Item Frequency" items to give two items after a fragment if it lines up that way.
-  - This will override the "Items Enabled" setting and will allow you to get items from challenge fragments.
-  - This will not override the "Maximum Items" setting.
-  - Default: Enabled
 - Should Boss stages be chance or interval?
   - Toggle between having boss rooms on consistent intervals or having a random chance like the other room types.
   - Default: Chance